Claremont School, East Sussex – Senior School and Sixth Form

 Not for: Claremont is a growing school, but the compact size of the senior school and Sixth Form offers a different experience to some of the bigger colleges.

 Dare to disagree?
-Head to the Open House week from 27 Sept to 2 Oct, or book a private tour.
+Head to an open days at the school, dates here.
+Or book a private tour.

 Claremont School Senior School and Sixth Form, Bodiam, Nr Robertsbridge, East Sussex, TN32 5UJ, 01580 830396, claremontschool.co.uk